PepeAlex/BUPA_Liver_Disorders/README.md

 # BUPA

-BUPA Liver Disorders dataset was created by BUPA Medical Research Ltd in May fifteenth of nineteen ninety and the heard of this project was Richard S. Forsyth.
-This project collected samples of 345 male patients and were analysing 7 variables being 5 in blood tests 1 of drinks numbers por day and 1 field, created by BUPA researchers. https://www.openml.org/d/8
+The BUPA Liver Disorders dataset was created by BUPA Medical Research Ltd on May 15, 1990ç the heard of this project was Richard S. Forsyth.
+This project collected samples of 345 male patients and analysed seven variables created by BUPA researchers: five "blood" (blood tests), one "drinks" (number of drinks per day), and one "field" (train versus test results) . https://www.openml.org/d/8

 ### Variables information:
 1- MCV - _Mean Corpuscular Volume_.
-An MCV blood test measures the average size of your red blood cells, also known as erythrocytes. https://medlineplus.gov/lab-tests/mcv-mean-corpuscular-volume/
+An MCV blood test measures the average size of red blood cells, also known as erythrocytes. https://medlineplus.gov/lab-tests/mcv-mean-corpuscular-volume/

 2- ALKPHOS – _Alkaline Phosphatase_ (ALP) is an enzyme found in several tissues throughout the body.
 The highest concentrations of ALP are present in the cells that comprise bone and the liver. https://labtestsonline.org/tests/alkaline-phosphatase-alp#

 3- SGTP - _Sérum glutamic pyruvic transaminase_.
 An enzyme that is normally present in liver and heart cells.
-SGPT is released into blood when the liver or heart are damaged. https://www.rxlist.com/script/main/art.asp?articlekey=6321
+SGPT is released into the blood when the liver or heart is damaged. https://www.rxlist.com/script/main/art.asp?articlekey=6321

 4- SGOT - _Sérum glutamic oxaloacetic transaminase_.
-An enzyme that is normally present in liver and heart cells.
-SGOT is released into blood when the liver or heart is damaged. https://www.rxlist.com/script/main/art.asp?articlekey=6320
+An enzyme that is normally present in liver and heart cells, SGOT is released into the blood when the liver or heart is damaged. https://www.rxlist.com/script/main/art.asp?articlekey=6320

 5- Gamma GT - _glutamytransferase_.
-An enzyme found in liver cells and the biliary tract.
-It is a very sensitive indicator of abnormality in the liver or bile duct system. http://www.irishhealth.com/askdoc.html?q=6201
+An enzyme found in liver cells and the biliary tract, it is a very sensitive indicator of abnormality in the liver or bile duct system. http://www.irishhealth.com/askdoc.html?q=6201

 6- _DRINKS_ - number of half-pint equivalents of alcoholic beverages drunk per day. https://www.openml.org/d/8

 7- _FIELD_ - selector field created by the BUPA researchers to split the data into train/test sets. https://www.openml.org/d/8

 # DESCRIPTION
-To complete this project I used some programmes and their libraries.
-Below is described a little of each of them.
+To complete this project, I have used some programmes and their libraries; below is a short description of each.

 ### PYTHON
 - Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
-Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together. https://www.python.org/doc/essays/blurb/
+Its high-level, built-in data structures, combined with dynamic typing and dynamic binding, make it very attractive for rapid application development, as well as for use as a scripting or glue language to connect existing components together. https://www.python.org/doc/essays/blurb/
    - Python Libraries:
-      - Matplotlib: is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
-Matplotlib can be used in Python scripts, the Python and IPython shells, the Jupyter notebook, web application servers, and four graphical user interface toolkits. https://matplotlib.org/
+      - Matplotlib: is a Python 2D plotting library which produces publication-quality figures in a variety of hardcopy formats and interactive environments across platforms.
+Matplotlib can be used in Python scripts, Python and IPython shells, Jupyter notebook, web application servers, and four graphical user interface toolkits. https://matplotlib.org/
       - Pandas: is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
 Pandas is a NumFOCUS sponsored project.
 This will help ensure the success of development of pandas as a world-class open-source project, and makes it possible to donate to the project. https://pandas.pydata.org/
       - Seaborn: is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics. https://seaborn.pydata.org/
 ### CMDER
-CMDER is a software package created out of pure frustration over the absence of nice console emulators on Windows.
-It is based on amazing software, and spiced up with the Monokai color scheme and a custom prompt layout, looking sexy from the start. https://cmder.net/
+CMDER is a software package created out of the absence of suitable console emulators in Windows.
+It is based on quality software, with a Monokai color scheme and a custom prompt layout. https://cmder.net/
 ### VSCODE
 Visual Studio Code – VSCode is a source-code editor developed by Microsoft for Windows, Linux and macOS.
 It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring. https://en.wikipedia.org/wiki/Visual_Studio_Code  https://code.visualstudio.com/
 ### CSV File - Data Set
 https://archive.ics.uci.edu/ml/machine-learning-databases/liver-disorders/
 ### GITHUB
-GitHub is a Git repository hosting service, but it adds many of its own features.
-While Git is a command line tool, GitHub provides a Web-based graphical interface.
+GitHub is a Git repository hosting service, but it adds many of its own features; while Git is a command line tool, GitHub provides a Web-based graphical interface.
 It also provides access control and several collaboration features, such as a wikis and basic task management tools for every project. https://techcrunch.com/2012/07/14/what-exactly-is-github-anyway/?guccounter=1&guce_referrer_us=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_cs=QdRUp8Vpgm9JNIVT4qpoSA

 # Analysing
-> Firstly I downloaded the BUPA dataset from the website: https://archive.ics.uci.edu/ml/machine-learning-databases/liver-disorders/ ; and saved this file as "bupa.csv" in my computer.
-I opened the VSCode and I created a file called 0_bupa.py.
-I imported pandas library as "pd" and added column names to the data then I wrote a code _BUPA= pd.read_csv(("bupa.csv")_, names=names).
+> Firstly, I downloaded the BUPA dataset from the website: https://archive.ics.uci.edu/ml/machine-learning-databases/liver-disorders/ ; and saved this file as "bupa.csv" on my computer.
+I opened the VSCode and created a file called 0_bupa.py.
+I imported the pandas library as "pd" and added column names to the data; then I wrote a code _BUPA= pd.read_csv(("bupa.csv")_, names=names).
 See below:

       import pandas as pd
       # extracting BUPA data and adding names to it.